pioneers/PiElectrical/README.md

 ## Git Work Flow

-Protocol when working on Eagle files for Smartsensor, PDB, and Yogi Bear
+Protocol when working on Eagle files

 [PiE Git Presentation Tutorial](https://docs.google.com/a/pioneers.berkeley.edu/presentation/d/1WO-AD3cTi1QdKW15F8ecN9V1b8u3yIKzHzLGQXDs-uM/edit?usp=sharing) for your own reference

-**WARNING**: Do not modify pie.lbr, pie.dru, or pie.cam without discussing it witih PMs (Seiya and Tobin)
+**WARNING**: Do not modify pie.lbr, pie.dru, or pie.cam without discussing it with PMs

-### Initial Setup of SmartSensor repo on your computer
+### Initial Setup of Electrical repo on your computer

 1. Copy the URL for pioneers/SmartSensors to your clipboard: (Or here: https://github.com/pioneers/SmartSensors.git)
 2. In Terminal (mac) or GitBash (windows), navigate to your working directory (that is, the directory that you want to keep SmartSensors in.)